brain storming on paper

 Letters of recommendation can be submitted to the Office of Fellowship Advising electronically via the GPS system.

-Candidates will then be interviewed by a committee on TBA.
-In-person interviews are an important part of ReachOut's selection process.
+Candidates will then be interviewed by a committee.
+Interviews are an important part of ReachOut's selection process.
 An applicant who anticipates being unable to attend the interview should let the ReachOut Adviser know as soon as possible so that we can discuss an alternative method of conducting the interview.
 Those awarded fellowships will be notified in late February.

 ReachOut56-81-06 will provide each fellow during his or her term with one or more supportive mentors from the Classes of 1956, 1981, or 2006.
 Progress reports are expected, and upon completion of the project, fellows will be asked to submit a written report to ReachOut56-81-06, as well as to meet with the ReachOut56-81-06 Board of Directors to discuss the experience.
 There will be an Advisory Council, consisting of past fellows, to help with the selection of future candidates and projects and to otherwise improve the program.